dc25/davecompton.net/_posts/2020-03-30-a-web-page-to-show-online-code.markdown

 The code displayed will be highlighted using [code prettify by google](https://github.com/google/code-prettify).

-So, for example, clicking on this link ...  <a id="urllink" href=""></a> ... will bring up the page showing the code of interest.
+So, for example, clicking on this link ...  <a id="urllink" href=""></a> ... will bring up the page showing the code at the encoded URL.

 Or (more usefully) the web page can be embedded in another page using an iframe: